octoberswimmer/thunder/thunderDemo/README.md

 - Badge: displays a simple label
 - Pill: displays a pill with an optional remove button (clicking remove shows a toast)
 - Icon: renders an SLDS icon (utility/action/standard)
+- Datepicker: select a date to filter Accounts by LastModifiedDate
 - Breadcrumbs: displays navigation path (Home > Demo)

 Steps to build and deploy: